 Read more: Are general contractors responsible for subcontractors?

 When you’re launching a general contracting business, getting the right contractor insurance is a must.
 Not only is insurance required for general contractors by most states and clients, having proper coverage could protect you from financial ruin when something unexpectedly goes wrong.

 At NEXT, we’re proud to offer customized insurance for general contractors.
-All our plans include general liability insurance, and you can add on coverage like workers’ compensation, professional liability and commercial property depending on your needs.
+All our plans include general liability insurance, and you can add on coverage like workers’ compensation, professional liability and commercial property, depending on your needs.

 How NEXT helps general contractors succeed

-At NEXT, we know launching your own business takes work.
+We know launching your own business takes work.
 That’s why we’ve made it as simple as possible to protect your business with general contractor insurance.

-You can complete an application, view policy options, get a quote and purchase coverage — all in less than 10 minutes.
+You can complete an application, view policy options, get a quote and purchase coverage in less than 10 minutes.
 When you make a payment, you’ll get immediate access to your certificate of insurance.